seriema/angular-apimock/README.md

 ## Usage

-Include `offlinemode.js` into your project and add it as a dependency in your app.
+Include `angular-apimock.js` into your project and add it as a dependency in your app.

 ````
-angular.module('myApp', ['offlineMode']);
+angular.module('myApp', ['apiMock']);
 ````

-The default paths are `/offline_data` for getting .json files and `/api` for using the real API.
+The default paths are `/mock_data` for getting .json files and `/api` for using the real API.
 You can change this with `config()` during the `run()` operation of your module.

 ````
 .run(function (httpInterceptor) {
     httpInterceptor.config({
-        offlineDataPath: '/offline_data',
+        offlineDataPath: '/mock_data',
         apiPath: '/api'
     });
 ````

 Then when running your app you just do `$http` requests as usual to your API.
-If you append `?offline=true` to the URL in your browser when accessing the page, then offlineMode will kick in and you'll get your predefined json instead of calling the API.
+If you append `?apimock=true` to the URL in your browser when accessing the page, then offlineMode will kick in and you'll get your predefined json instead of calling the API.

 ````
 angular.module('myApp')